Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 ## Description

-**batchModeFile** is alternative batch process to [**%batch**](.\batch.md).
+**batchModeFile** is an alternative batch process to [**%batch**](.\batch.md).
 It creats a Windows `.bat` file that runs multiple programs independently using [**SAS Batch Mode**](https://documentation.sas.com/doc/en/vdmmlcdc/8.1/pgmcli/n1nor2ldajipsvn1x42cmpr8ugq3.htm).
+These are the main benefits of batch mode:
-This allows you to continue to use SAS while batch is running and study macro overwrites will not break batch.
+* You can still use SAS while batch is running.
+* Programs are run independently.
+  * If someone overwrites a study macro or global variable, it will not break subsequent programs.
+  * Batch will not stop due to running out of resources when processing large amounts of code or data.
+This occasionally happens with our current batch process.
+* You should see 30-40% faster runtimes

-### Usage
+### Setup

-Make sure your project has the following folders and files from the global folder structure.
-The 3 `.sas` files will need their init paths updated to your project, and those template files can be found here `\EB - Public - Documents\Standards\Program Templates\Batch Mode`.
+Ensure your project has the following folders and files from the global folder structure.
+The three `.sas` files will need their init paths updated to your project, and those template files can be found here `\EB - Public - Documents\Standards\Program Templates\Batch Mode`.
 - \Programs
   - \Batch
     - \Batch Mode